ChaseMillers/Maya---Suffix-Renamer/README.md

 # Maya-Suffix-Renamer
 This utility lets you add any suffix of choice to selected objects.
 This was built to quickly prep for low and high baking in Substance but can be used for any purpose.
+Instal instructions are on python file.

 ![](pics/Suffix.JPG)